University of Kragujevac Faculty of Economics: Graduate Study programmes

 For the admission on graduate studies can apply candidates that have successfully finished undergraduate studies and acquired at least 240 ECTS (European Credit Transfer and Accumulation System) points.
 Candidates that have graduated from economics, business or management faculties (colleges) are ranked only according to their success on undergraduate studies.
-Candidates that have graduate from other faculties have to pass two admission exams and are ranked according to their success on undergraduate studies and admission exam.
+Candidates that have graduated from other faculties have to pass two admission exams and are ranked according to their success on undergraduate studies and admission exam.
 Admissions exams that they have to pass depend on the graduate program they are interested in.

 PhD Programmes

 The curriculum of PhD studies at the Faculty comprises three courses: